 The Big Rock Board has adopted an employee compensation policy (the "Compensation Policy"), which policy applies to both executive employees and non-executive employees.
-The objectives of the Compensation Policy are: (i) to define the methods and limitations under which employees will be compensated and ensure that the compensation levels are in keeping with the marketplace in general; (ii) to recognize pay for performance as a motivating force for employees and to ensure that the potential payment levels are in keeping with the Big Rock Board's guidance; and (iii) to clarify for all employees the procedure and process that Big Rock uses to calculate salary, bonus, equity-based programs and other elements of compensation and how adjustments are made in these elements from time to time.
-The Compensation Policy provides that Big Rock will use the following seven (7) elements to compensate executive employees: (i) base salary; (ii) cash bonus plan; (iii) Options (as defined herein); (iv) restricted share units ("RSUs"); (v) share appreciation rights ("SARs") and (vi) matching registered retirement savings plan ("RRSP") contributions.
+The objectives of the Compensation Policy are to: (i) define the methods and limitations under which employees will be compensated and ensure that the compensation levels are in keeping with the marketplace in general; (ii) recognize pay for performance as a motivating force for employees and to ensure that the potential payment levels are in keeping with the Big Rock Board's guidance; and (iii) clarify for all employees the procedure and process that Big Rock uses to calculate salary, bonus, equity-based programs and other elements of compensation and how adjustments are made in these elements from time to time.
+The Compensation Policy provides that Big Rock will use the following seven (7) elements to compensate executive employees: (i) base salary; (ii) cash bonus plan; (iii) Options; (iv) RSUs; (v) share appreciation rights ("SARs"); and (vi) matching registered retirement savings plan ("RRSP") contributions.
 In considering overall executive compensation, the Compensation and HR Committee maintains an appropriate balance between rewarding executives for performance and discouraging the assumption of excess risk by such executives.
 A further discussion on these seven (7) compensation elements is set out below.